AlisonAO/Dots-and-Boxes/readme.md

 ## Instructions

- * This is a two player
+ * This is a two player game.
  * Take it in turns to click on a line to mark it with your colour.
  * Four filled lines are needed (regardless of their colour) to make up a box.
  * The person who clicks on the fourth line of the box will create it, and get another turn.
  * The more boxes you create the more turns you get.
- * The person with the most boxes created, once all the boxes are filled, will be the winner
+ * The person with the most boxes created, once all the boxes are filled, will be the winner.

 ## Screenshots